openedx/wg-frontend/README.md

-# frontend-wg
+# Frontend Working Group

-Open edX Frontend Working Group
+This is the home of the Open edX Frontend Working Group (FWG).
+This group is in its formative stages.